Saumiyav01/smart-radar-adaptive-scanning/README.md

 ---

-# 10. Rendezvous Prediction
+## 10. Rendezvous Prediction

-The GRU prediction is converted into a future scan opportunity:
+The predicted timing is converted into a future scan opportunity:

 ```text
 Rendezvous Time =
 Current ToA + Predicted ΔToA
 ```

-An uncertainty-dependent scan window is then created.
+An uncertainty-dependent scan window is generated around the predicted rendezvous.

 Example: